In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Is parallel production in livestock prohibited?
 If not, under what circumstances might it be allowed?
 (283)

-Within the same production unit (3.62), parallel livestock production is prohibited.
-See the parallel production definition (clause 3.52) which includes livestock.
-See also 6.7.5, which stipulates all animals in a production unit must be managed organically whether or not all the animals have organic status and that the non-organic animals must be clearly identified.
+Within the same “production unit” as defined in Clause 3, parallel livestock production is prohibited per the definition of Parallel production (Clause 3), which includes livestock.
+See also Clause 6.7.6, which stipulates that all animals in a production unit must be managed organically, whether or not all the animals have organic status, and that the non-organic animals must be clearly identified.

-An exception exists when there is more than one production unit in an operation and complete separation is ensured.
+An exception exists when there is more than one livestock production unit in a split operation and complete separation is ensured.
 This would require separate records, barns, separate feed and input storage areas, separate runs, and separate pasture, etc.

 6.4 Livestock feed #